Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - A more practical understanding of the nature of the commercial accommodation sector

-There will also be a field trip to an accommodation provider.
+There will also be a field trip to an accommodation provider (subject to the availability of the provider).

 - Teaching Arrangements